p4nd4m01um/team17/README.md

 ## How to implement code
 1. Clone the repository.
 2. Copy the Code/html to /var/www/html
 3. In the Code folder, the main file can be executed.
 4. If you changed the input/output pin number, you can use CMake to rebuild the main file.
+5. Open browser enter the IP of raspberryPi to access the user interface.

 ### details are shown in the wiki